Insurgency in Punjab, India: Militancy

-Pakistan involvement
+Alleged Pakistan involvement

 According to Indian general Afsir Karim, there was "nothing to suggest that the initial break between Sikhs and the national mainstream was engineered by outside agencies."
 The first impetus occurred shortly after Independence in 1951 when Punjabi Hindus, under the influence of local Hindu radical groups, abandoned Punjabi to call Hindi their mother tongue in falsified censuses to prevent the formation of the Punjabi Suba, which brought out other differences between the two communities in the open.
 Despite this, it required an event of the magnitude of Operation Blue Star to give rise to militancy in an organized form.
 The pre-operation period generated enough heat to draw Pakistan interest, but it was Operation Blue Star which gave the final push to angry Sikh youth to cross the border and accept Pakistani assistance and support.
 Even then their anger was "not particularly against the Hindu population but against the humiliation of Blue Star compounded by the anti-Sikh riots of 1984."

-In 1964, Pakistani state-owned radio station began airing separatist propaganda targeted for Sikhs in Punjab, which continued during the Indo-Pak war of 1965.
+In 1964, Pakistani state-owned radio station began airing separatist propaganda targeted for Sikhs in Punjab, which continued during the Indo-Pakistani War of 1965.
 Pakistan had been promoting the Sikh secessionist movement since the 1970s.
 The Pakistani prime minister Zulfikar Ali Bhutto had politically supported the idea of Khalistan wherever possible.
 Under Zia ul Haq, this support became even more prominent.
 The motive for supporting Khalistan was the revenge for India's role in splitting of Pakistan in 1971 and to discredit India's global status by splitting a Sikh state to vindicate Jinnah's Two-nation theory.
-Zia had seen this as an opportunity to weaken and distract India in another war of insurgency following the Pakistani military doctrine to "Bleed India with a Thousand Cuts".
+Zia associated this with the Pakistani military doctrine to "Bleed India with a Thousand Cuts".
 Former Director General of ISI Hamid Gul had once stated that "Keeping Punjab destabilized is equivalent to the Pakistan Army having an extra division at no cost to the taxpayers."

 Since the early 1980s, for the fulfillment of these motives, the spy agency Inter-Service-Intelligence (ISI) of Pakistan became involved with the Khalistan movement.
 ISI created a special Punjab cell in its headquarter to support the militant Sikh followers of Bhindranwale and supply them with arms and ammunitions.
-Terrorist training camps were set up in Pakistan at Lahore and Karachi to train them.
+Militant training camps were set up in Pakistan at Lahore and Karachi to train them.
 ISI deployed its Field Intelligence Units (FIU) on the Indo-Pak Border.
 Organisations like Bhindranwale Tiger Force, the Khalistan Commando Force, the Khalistan Liberation Force and the Babbar Khalsa were provided support.

 A three-phase plan was followed by the Punjab cell of ISI.